opendistro/for-elasticsearch-docs/docs/elasticsearch/index.md

 Unsurprisingly, people often use Elasticsearch as the backend for a search application---think [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:FAQ/Technical#What_software_is_used_to_run_Wikipedia?) or an online store.
 It offers excellent performance and can scale up and down as the needs of the application grow or shrink.

 An equally popular, but less obvious use case is log analytics, in which you take the logs from an application, feed them into Elasticsearch, and use the rich search and visualization functionality to identify issues.
-For example, a malfunctioning web server might throw a 500 error 0.5% of the time, which can be hard to notice unless you can search for all have a real-time graph of all HTTP status codes that the server has thrown in the past four hours.
+For example, a malfunctioning web server might throw a 500 error 0.5% of the time, which can be hard to notice unless you have a real-time graph of all HTTP status codes that the server has thrown in the past four hours.
 You can use [Kibana](../kibana/) to build these sorts of visualizations from data in Elasticsearch.

 ## Clusters and nodes